pmunts/libsimpleio/README.txt

    _END_STD_C for C++.
 Binding modules are provided for [4]Ada, [5]C#, [6]Java, and [7]Free Pascal.

+   Source code files for Ada, C++, C#, Java, and Free Pascal that define OOP (Object Oriented Programming) classes for libsimpleio are also provided.
+Since libsimpleio is intended for general utility, as a matter of policy these classes will provide interface and device services, but not any platform dependent services.

 News

      * 15 November 2017 -- Started writing libsimpleio unit tests.
 Added